 In the highest part of the Horti Leonini you can visit the remains of the ancient Cassero tower, which was about 40 meters high, today almost completely destroyed.

 Horti Leonini is a magical place to walk slowly and go back in time.

 Another beauty not to be missed is the Collegiata church.
 A Romanesque building dating back to the 8th century.
 This beautiful church opens to the outside through three portals, one of which is characterized by beautiful decorations, looking towards Siena.

 Inside there’s an altarpiece painted by Sano di Petra, a painter from the 15th century Sienese school.

 Another beautiful church to visit is the Church of San Francesco, commonly called “della Madonna”.

 Every year in San Quirico d’Orcia in June there is the Barbarossa Festival.
 A dip between history and passion where the Middle Ages are relived with the return of Emperor Federico Barbarossa.
 In this characteristic historical re-enactment we remember the meeting between the emperor and the papacy that changed history.
-Emotions and flavors to live that culminate with the challenges of flags and arches among the city districts in the splendid setting of the Horti Leonini.
+Emotions and flavors to experience, that culminate with the contests between flags bearers and archers among the city districts in the splendid setting of the Horti Leonini.